 Many different factors can affect the results of an experiment beyond the hypothesis that the experiment is supposed to test.
 Therefore, it is important to identify factors that might affect your results, and to plan experimental conditions that minimize these factors.

-How many of the MnMs tasted should be brown?
+How many of the M&Ms tasted should be brown?
 How does this change the expected result if the null hypothesis is correct?

-In each experiment, only one subject (one of your group-members) should taste the MnMs, to determine if (s)he can identify the brown MnMs correctly.
-Why not have each and every group member taste MnMs and combine into one experiment?
+In each experiment, only one subject (one of your group-members) should taste the M&Ms, to determine if (s)he can identify the brown M&Ms correctly.
+Why not have each and every group member taste M&Ms and combine into one experiment?

-Should the non-brown MnMs all be one color?
+Should the non-brown M&Ms all be one color?
 Why or why not?

 Should the subject (taster of the chocolate) be able to see or be told what color the M&M is?

-Should the person who gives the MnM to the subject be able to see what color the MnM is?
+Should the person who gives the M&M to the subject be able to see what color the M&M is?
 Why?

-Should the subject first be trained (i.e., allowed to eat a number of brown and non-brown MnMs such that the subject knows what they taste like.
-How many of each MnM should be allowed during training?)
+Should the subject first be trained (i.e., allowed to eat a number of brown and non-brown M&Ms such that the subject knows what they taste like.
+How many of each M&M should be allowed during training?)

-In a question above, we said that there will be greater confidence of results if the subject tastes more MnMs.
-What is the limiting factor for the number of MnMs tasted by each subject?
+In a question above, we said that there will be greater confidence of results if the subject tastes more M&Ms. What is the limiting factor for the number of M&Ms tasted by each subject?

 Write your protocol below.
 Record your experimental results as well.